7:15 A.M.: Ratings

-"7:15 A.M." first aired on January 22, 2012 in the United States.
+"7:15 A.M." first aired on January 22, 2012, in the United States.
 An estimated 9.30 million viewers watched the episode, placing second in its timeslot behind a NFC Championship Game between the New York Giants and the San Francisco 49ers.
 The episode earned a ratings share of 3.2/7 among adults aged 18 to 49 and a 5.4/8 score overall.
 The episode's ratings and viewership made the series the number one non-sports program among viewers and young adults on Sunday nights.

 Reviews

 The episode received mixed to positive reviews from television critics.

 Writing for IGN, Amy Ratcliffe gave "7:15 A.M." a score of 7 out of 10, an indication of a "good" episode.
 She felt that Goodwin and Dallas had good chemistry, making the audience root for them despite David's married status.
 Entertainment Weekly writer Hilary Busis praised Goodwin's performance, especially when her character tells Charming she no longer loves him.
 Tor.com's Teresa Jusino lauded the episode for containing a "beautifully-written script that focuses on two of the most intriguing and endearing characters on the show," effectively indicating to viewers "exactly why Mary Margaret and David (and Snow and James) are in love."
-Jusino concluded that the episode provided "a great respite from the previous week’s lull, and provided not only a story that pulled viewers in, but one that provided some wonderful character detail."
+Jusino concluded that the episode provided "a great respite from the previous week's lull, and provided not only a story that pulled viewers in, but one that provided some wonderful character detail."

 The Huffington Post's Laura Prudom applauded the differences between the characters in Storybrooke and their fairytale counterparts; she felt that this narrative device would help prevent viewers from getting frustrated if Snow and Charming grew further apart in one land but closer in the other.
-Prudom also enjoyed the writers' decision to make David "indecisive and, as a result, also somewhat selfish," while James is ready to leave his fiance for Snow.
+Prudom also enjoyed the writers' decision to make David "indecisive and, as a result, also somewhat selfish," while James is ready to leave his fiancé for Snow.
 Prudom concluded that the episode "expertly combined all the elements that make Once Upon a Time one of the most addictive and heartfelt new shows of the season, blending emotion, mystery and narrative thrust while giving us a deeper understanding of our favorite characters.
 I hope the next batch of episodes can keep up the momentum established this week."